 ISIS is a radiation employer, and the experimental halls and beam lines are controlled radiation areas.
 The Ionising Radiations Regulations 1999 (IRR99) include specific requirements for the protection of new and expectant mothers working in radiation areas.
 In addition to following the working instructions for all users given in the R55 and R80 Local Rules, we specify a small number of additional precautions, which should ensure that the dose to you and your child are kept as low as reasonably practicable.

-Working with radiation – additional precautions for expectant mothers
+Working with radiation – additional precautions for expectant users

 We also put monthly dosimeters in all instrument cabins, and results from these show that the average dose rate in any cabin during a user cycle is less than 0.5 µSv h-1.